vkoskiv/c-ray/README.md

 - Better material support (Currently only color and reflectivity)
 - Procedural textures
 - Refractive materials (Glass)
+- Eventually expand into a path tracer

 ## Dependencies

-- SDL2 (Optional, comment #define UI_ENABLED in includes.h to disable it)
+- SDL2 (Disabled by default. uncomment #define UI_ENABLED in includes.h:12 to enable it)
 - Standard C99/GNU99 with some standard libraries

 All other libraries are included as source